Akira Kamiya: Other activities

 Kamiya was initially a bass player with the popular voice actor's musical group Slapstick, which was active in the 1970s and 1980s.
 However, he expressed his concern that his schedule was busy, and the performance activities he had enjoyed as an amateur band in a harmonious manner would be produced as professional singer activities, and he offered to withdraw.

 He has worked as a radio personality for All Night Nippon.
 He is the first regular personality as a voice actor.
 In the same program, he made a corner called "Guinness!".
 He knew what he was doing at MBS Young Town, and he still has friends.

 In 1979, he played personality with Mitsuko Horie on a Sunday afternoon radio program called "Mitsuko and Akira's Deadly Handgun," and released a duet single, "Oh!
 Sunday Youth is Sunday."

 In addition to working as a singer in Purin Purin Monogatari and Fist of the North Star, he also performed in the early 1980s with Kazuyuki Sogabe, Ryūsei Nakao and Naoya Uchida.

-In the aftermath of the Great Hanshin-Awaji Earthquake in 1995, he formed a charity unit "WITH YOU".
+In the aftermath of the Hanshin-Awaji earthquake in 1995, he formed a charity unit "WITH YOU".
 He was also active in the Fureai Concert.